lijinlong1991/TrG2P/README.md

 |            | -1     | 1 | 0 | -1  |

 ### phenotype
-- The phenotype file need to contain mutiple traits in a *.csv file, and the header is the trait's name.
+- The phenotype file need to contain mutiple traits in a "*.csv" file, and the header is the trait's name.